Marketing Careers: 6 Areas to Explore

 |Communications manager

-*All salary data is taken from Glassdoor as of August 2023 and reflects a base salary.
-Benefits and bonuses may be added to some roles.
+*All salary data is taken from Indeed as of April 2024 and reflects base salary before additional pay, such as cash bonuses, commission, and profit sharing.

 You can explore many entry-level roles in marketing as you're considering your career options, including event marketing assistant, brand assistant, social media marketing assistant, and assistant media planner.

-If you’re not sure where to start, consider earning a Professional Certificate, such as the Google Digital Marketing and E-Commerce Professional Certificate.
-Develop the skills companies are hiring for while exploring new marketing career possibilities, all at your own pace.
+If you need help figuring out where to start, consider earning a Professional Certificate from Meta in Social Media Marketing or Marketing Analytics.
+Develop beneficial skills while exploring new marketing career possibilities at your own pace.

 Marketing can be a good career path for many reasons.
 In addition to the earning potential of someone in marketing, high demand for marketing professionals across industries, and growth projections for this field, marketing offers many rewards.
-If you enjoy being strategic and creative and exploring new technologies, you may enjoy working in marketing.
-When conducting a marketing job search, be sure to review employee feedback on companies you’re considering, to gauge employee satisfaction and compare salaries on job listings to average salary data for those roles.
+If you enjoy being strategic and creative and thrive on exploring new technologies, you may enjoy working in marketing.
+When conducting a marketing job search, review employee feedback on companies you're considering to gauge employee satisfaction and compare salaries on job listings to average salary data for those roles.

-Salaries in marketing can depend on several factors, including companies’ marketing budgets, industry norms, regional trends, and your seniority or level of experience in marketing.
-The highest-paying marketing jobs are typically advanced or senior roles.
-According to Reed, as of August 2023, the average pay for marketing managers in the UK is between £39,457 and £61,077 [3].
-Based on August 2023 data from Glassdoor, two UK roles with salaries that exceed the national average, for professionals with 15 or more years of experience are chief marketing officer (£128,050) and head of marketing and communications (£71,636).
+Salaries in marketing can depend on several factors, including companies' marketing budgets, industry norms, regional trends, and your seniority or level of experience in marketing.
+The highest-paying marketing jobs include marketing consultants, social media managers, and content marketing managers.
+Additionally, you can expect to make the most money in advanced or senior roles like chief marketing officer or vice president of marketing.

+You can use several strategies to write a stand-out cover letter for a marketing position.
 Format the marketing cover letter as you would a standard business letter.
-Look for keywords in the job description and use as many as you can when outlining your qualifications and experience.
-Because marketing tends to be strategy- and results-driven, it’s important to quantify your accomplishments in previous positions, emphasising how you were able to help your team or employer meet marketing objectives.
-When appropriate, conduct market research on your prospective employer’s target market and marketing strategy and use what you find to include ideas in your cover letter about how you might contribute to the company’s efforts.
+Look for keywords in the job description and use as many as possible when outlining your qualifications and experience.
+Because marketing tends to be strategy and results-driven, it's essential to quantify your accomplishments in previous positions, emphasising how you were able to help your team or employer meet marketing objectives.
+When appropriate, conduct market research on your prospective employer's target market and marketing strategy and use what you find to include ideas in your cover letter about how you might contribute to the company's efforts.

-Marketing Week.
-“Social experts and digital specialists: The state of the marketing jobs market, https://www.marketingweek.com/social-experts-digital-specialists-marketing-jobs-market/.”
-Accessed August 14, 2023.

 Editorial Team